 Testing head control and neck strength

 Tummy time is a great way to observe this.
-If your baby can lift their head and keep it up during tummy time or while sitting in a high chair, that’s a good sign they’re on track.
+If your baby can lift their head and keep it up during tummy time or while sitting in a high chair, they’re likely on track for the stroller transition.

-These checks can help you understand progress.
-When in doubt, ask your pediatrician.
+These checks can help you gauge your baby’s progress at home.

 Observing postural balance during daily activities

-Postural balance is another biggie.
-Watch how babies move during playtime.
+Pay attention to how your baby moves during playtime.
 Are they sitting upright without slumping?
 Do they seem stable when they reach for toys?
-These little moments can tell you a lot about their muscle strength and balance.
+These everyday moments reveal a lot about their core strength and balance.

 Consulting a pediatrician for personalized advice

-When in doubt, I always recommend talking to your pediatrician.
-They can assess your baby’s development and give you personalized advice.
-Every baby grows at their own pace, so it’s okay if yours isn’t ready yet.
+If you’re unsure about your baby’s readiness, your pediatrician can assess their development and give tailored advice.
+Every baby grows at their own pace, so there’s no need to rush.
 Your doctor can also help you decide if your stroller is the right fit for your baby’s size and weight.
-After all, safety comes first!

 Safety Tips for Switching to a Stroller